Thomas Throckmorton (died 1568)

 Thomas Throckmorton (died 1568) was an English politician.

 He was a Member (MP) of the Parliament of England for Heytesbury in 1547 and Westbury in 1555.
 He died in 1568 and was buried at Tortworth.

+Thomas Throckmorton was knighted on 2 October 1553, during the coronation of Mary I of England, at Westminster Palace.

 His daughter Anne married Sir John Tracy (died 1591) of Toddington, Gloucestershire, and was the mother of John Tracy, 1st Viscount Tracy.